 My acting debut was in September 1961, at age 6.
 I was in the play production of Promised Valley at the Box Elder High School for Peach Days.
 I played the part of the youngest brother and I sang and danced.
 After the show was over, I was supposed to come out on stage and give a gift and a little speech to the director.
 The gift got stuck in my pocket, and I had a hard time getting it out.
 I was the youngest member of the cast.
-(See the program for the play Promised Valley.)
+(See the program page 1, page 2, and Peach Days program for the play Promised Valley.)

 In 1970, I was in the Boise 19th Ward’s Christmas play “The Rented Christmas” by Norman C. Ahern, Jr. I played the character Tom and was one of the orphans and a caroler.
 I also helped with publicity and sound effects.